MOSH-Insa-Toulouse/BoulardBourdonTarrade/README.md

 # Projet Capteur

-This project is a research project submitted in partial fulfilment of the requirement for the award of the Physics Engineering's Degree at INSA - Toulouse.
+This project is a Master's degree project at INSA - Toulouse.

   - [Installation](#installation)
   - [Usage](#usage)